Jared Goff Player Prop Bets for NFL Week 18 - Detroit vs. Green Bay - NewsBreak

 Discover player props odds, plays, and insights for Jared Goff in his Week 18 contest with the Detroit Lions against the Green Bay Packers.

-Before placing any bets on Jared Goff's player prop bets for Sunday's game, which starts at 1:00 PM ET on FOX, here are some key stats and trends to know.
-NFC North rivals meet in Week 18 when Goff and the Detroit Lions (2-13-1) play the Green Bay Packers (13-3) at Ford Field in Detroit, Michigan.
+Oddsmakers have posted player prop bet markets for Jared Goff ahead of his next NFL game on Sunday at 1:00 PM ET airing on FOX.
+Goff and the Detroit Lions (2-13-1) ready for an NFC North matchup in Week 18 with the Green Bay Packers (13-3) at Ford Field in Detroit, Michigan.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .